char/som.codes/src/blog/2021-06-08-duo-mobile-hotp.md

 description: Mandatory proprietary software?
 No thanks.
 ---

-Hi.
-I'm Charlotte, I'm 20, and I go to [Loughborough University](https://lboro.ac.uk/).
-Recently, I got an email saying from university's IT Services saying
-"hey, we're going to force the use of multi-factor authentication".
+I go to [Loughborough University](https://lboro.ac.uk/).
+Recently, I got an email saying from university's IT Services saying "hey, we're going to force the use of multi-factor authentication".
 This is a good idea for security, but the implementation of MFA that they have chosen is subpar.

 TL;DR: I don't like to be mandated to run commercial software on my own devices, so I did some reverse engineering and [reimplemented it in the open](https://github.com/videogame-hacker/duo-hotp-export).